Default header image

 Countering Policy Exclusions: Centring accessibility to advance the right to housing – April 10 2025

-his panel of civil society leaders and researchers will explore what is needed to ensure the right to housing for women and gender-diverse people with disabilities across the province.
-They will also highlight how women and gender-diverse people with disabilities are playing a leadership role in responding to housing failures.
+This panel of civil society leaders and researchers explored what is needed to ensure the right to housing for women and gender-diverse people with disabilities across the province.
+They also highlighted how women and gender-diverse people with disabilities are playing a leadership role in responding to housing failures.

 Continue Reading Countering Policy Exclusions: Centring accessibility to advance the right to housing – April 10 2025